Wiski-ai/Wifi-Ethical-hack-software/README.md

 ---

-## License

-This repository uses the MIT license.
-See `LICENSE` for full text.

----

 # SECURITY.md

 # Security Policy

 ## Reporting a Vulnerability

-If you discover a security issue, please send an email to [h8l4ws@gmail.com](h8l4ws@gmail.com) with the subject `Security issue: WiLabAttack`.
+If you discover a security issue, please send an email to [h8l4ws@gmail.com](mailto:h8l4ws@gmail.com) with the subject `Security issue: WiLabAudit`.
 Include:

 * A clear description of the issue
 * Steps to reproduce (use `--dry-run` if needed)